canonical/maas/docs/hardware-enablement-kernels.rst

 -------------------------------------

 Brand new hardware gets released all the time.
-We want that hardware to work well wih Ubuntu and MAAS, even if it was released after the latest release of MAAS or Ubuntu.
+We want that hardware to work well with Ubuntu and MAAS, even if it was released after the latest release of MAAS or Ubuntu.
 Hardware Enablement (HWE) is all about keeping pace with the new hardware.